 Many people said that they have significantly less physical energy than back in their youth, but that they are now taking better care of their health overall.

-By 30, you’re a power plant that runs on sleep instead of one that runs on food.
 People reported their metabolism slowing down, not being able to stay up as late, not being able to pull all-nighters, less stamina, less physical hardiness, less ability to heal from injuries, and lower tolerance for alcohol and junk food.
 More aches and pains, more physical ailments, and more fat.
 One even issued a cautionary note to the young: “[Less] energy.
 Oh god this one is sad, folks.
 Live it up while you’ve still got it.
 By 30 you’re a power plant that runs on sleep instead of one that runs on food.”

 Not all is lost, though.
 People are now taking better care of themselves, trying harder to stay physically fit, and keeping up with doctor’s appointments.
 One optimistically wrote: “[More] endurance, both the physical and the mental kinds.
 I feel like this [is] probably less a result of physiology and much more about having dramatically improved my ability to take care of myself during my 20s.”